twilio/twilio-php/docs/usage/token-generation.rst

 Allow Incoming Connections
 ==============================

 Before a device running `Twilio Client <http://www.twilio.com/api/client>`_ can recieve incoming connections, the instance must first register a name (such as "Alice" or "Bob").
-The :php:meth:`allowCclientIncoming` method adds the client name to the capability token.
+The :php:meth:`allowClientIncoming` method adds the client name to the capability token.

 .. code-block:: php